Laravel provides rich error-handling mechanisms but while working with APIs we need to get error responses into JSON data instead of error pages.

 }

 Here, first of all, we checked request is coming from API or request wants JSON as a response.
-If the request requires JSON to be set into request then it will return our custom JSON response otherwise it will return a rendered view.
+If the request expects JSON, Laravel returns our custom JSON response; otherwise, it returns a rendered view.

 Further, we have created an array that contains status, code, and message based on error.

-In addition, we have checked whether debug mode is enabled for the application or not.
-If debug mode is enabled then it will add an exception full trace with the response so the developer can debug the cause of the error.
+In addition, we check if debug mode is enabled for the application.
+When it is, the response includes the full exception trace so the developer can debug the error.

 Conclusion